-Freedom Checks, the Foreign Lottery Scam, the 501(k), and More
+Freedom Checks, Biden Senior Benefits, the Foreign Lottery Scam, the 501(k), and More

 Get rich fast schemes have been around for a long, long time.
 Why?
 Because everybody wants something for nothing (Socialism in America is a hot topic right now), or at least by expending the least effort possible.
 People want to hear what they want to hear.
 If not, we wouldn’t be such a ripe crop for fake news.
 If it sounds too good to be true…

-The fact is that the digital age has ushered in a whole new generation of characters determined to separate us from our money.
+The fact is that the digital age has ushered in a whole new generation of shady characters determined to separate us from our money.
 It is just a lot easier to reach a lot more suckers.
-As P. T. Barnum said,”There’s a sucker born every minute.”
-Let’s take a look at a few email scams that are taking up space in our email accounts.
+As P. T. Barnum said, “There’s a sucker born every minute.”
+Let’s take a look at a few email and other scams that are taking up space in our email accounts.

 Trump Bonus Checks